A Father Like Abraham

 Questioning God

-Abram and Sarai knew the LORD had promised Abram a son and since Sarai was past child-bearing age, she told Abram to take her servant, Hagar, as an additional wife to bear him a son.
-Hagar gets pregnant.
-She and Sarai become bitter enemies.
-Hagar has a son, Ishmael, when Abram is 86-years-old.
-(Genesis 16:1-16)
+Sarai had been unable to bear a child for Abram, so she told Abram to take her servant, Hagar, as an additional wife to bear him a son.
+Hagar got pregnant.
+She and Sarai became bitter enemies.
+Hagar had a son, Ishmael, when Abram was 86 (Genesis 16:1-16).

 What a mess.